eijimine/gcs-code-challenge/README.md

 Improvements:

+Pagination + performance:
+Current the table displays ALL companies.
+If we had 10000 companies then our table would be way too long.
+I would implement pagination to show 25 or 50 companies at a time and allow users to click to the next page.
+I would also implement some solution for back end pagination / limit as well since querying 100000 companies would be bad for performance on each load.
+If all company data is absolutly required, maybe consider quyering it once then storing it in cache then serve the cached data.

 Better / more error handling:
 I made sure errors were handled (say if you tried saving a number that's outside of the lat or lng), however, given more time I would have made the errors appear in the modals themselves and not on the main page.